-Under our discretionary incentive plan, we establish an annual incentive pool to reward exceptional performance by Quanta's operating unit executives, executive officers and key corporate management personnel.
-This incentive pool is awarded at the discretion of Quanta's Chief Executive Officer, with our approval, and is payable in cash and/or restricted common stock.
-With our approval, Quanta's Chief Executive Officer awarded several executive officers and key management employees shares of restricted common stock for 2004.
+Under our discretionary incentive plan, we reward exceptional performance by Quanta's operating unit executives, executive officers and key management personnel.
+This incentive pool is awarded at the discretion of Quanta's Chief Executive Officer, with our approval, and is payable in cash, restricted stock, or a combination thereof.
+With our approval, Quanta's Chief Executive Officer awarded several operating unit executives shares of restricted stock for 2005.